Marital Stability With Committed Couples: A Revealed Preference Analysis: Revealed Preferences

-\paragraph{Identifiability.} Revealed preference characterization of the collective model can be a useful tool for the identification of intrahousehold allocation.
-As the rationalizability conditions are linear in nature, they can be used to identify the unobserved parameters of household allocation (such as individual private consumption, Lindahl prices, or sharing rule).
-This is usually in the form of set identification where the identified set contains all the feasible values of the unobserved parameter that are consistent with the stability conditions.
-For example, we can identify female's private consumption by defining an upper (lower) bound by maximizing (minimizing) the linear function ($q^w$) subject to the rationalizability conditions. \citealp{cherchye2017household} have demonstrated that the stability condition with $\gV=\emptyset$ can tightly identify household allocations.
-Here we discuss the identifying power of the conditions in more general cases.
+\paragraph{Identifiability.} The revealed preference conditions can be useful in the identification of intrahousehold allocation.
+As the rationalizability conditions are linear in nature, they can be used to identify the unobserved parameters of household allocation (such as individual private consumption or Lindahl prices).
+Such an identification is usually in the form of set identification where the identified set contains all the feasible values of the unobserved parameter that are consistent with the stability conditions.
+For example, we can identify female's private consumption by defining an upper (lower) bound by maximizing (minimizing) the linear function ($q^w_{\sigma(w),w}$) subject to the rationalizability conditions. \citealp{cherchye2017household} have demonstrated that the stability conditions with $\gV=\emptyset$ can tightly identify household allocations for non-committed couples.
+Here we discuss the identifying power of the stability conditions in more general cases.

-As previously discussed, if there is variation in prices and/or income across potential matches, it is possible for a dataset to violate revealed preference restrictions (in particular, to generate blocking cycles).
-Interestingly, however, this assumption is not sufficient to ensure that the model has identifying power.
-Corollary \ref{cor:MutualConsentTransfersNoIdentification} shows that if prices for private goods are the same across outside options, then {the stability conditions with transfers} cannot identify intrahousehold allocations for committed couples.
-That is, even though the model might have empirical content (i.e., there are datasets that reject the model) and it can identify intrahousehold allocations for non-committed couples, it still fails to provide any identification for committed couples.
+As previously discussed, if there is variation in prices and/or income across potential matches, it is possible for a data set to violate the revealed preference conditions by generating blocking cycles.
+Interestingly, however, this assumption is not sufficient to ensure that the model has identifying power for all type of couples.
+Corollary \ref{cor:MutualConsentTransfersNoIdentification} shows that if prices of private goods are the same across outside options, then the stability conditions with transfers cannot identify intrahousehold allocations for committed couples.
 In other words, we can assign any possible intrahousehold allocation for committed couples without violating the rationalizability restrictions.
-Once again, the nested structure of the models implies that whenever the stability conditions with transfers lack identifying power, the stability conditions without transfers also has no identifying power.
+The nested structure of the revealed preference conditions implies that whenever the stability conditions with transfers lacks identifying power, so does the stability conditions without transfers.